 The goal of the IMPACT phase was to further prepare the “do-ers” for implementation.

-Step 2: And….we will celebrate the collective innovative power of the Indianapolis crowd at our concluding Solutions Showcase on Friday, May 19th, a Solutions Showcase was held at the Flanner House.
+Step 2: We will celebrate the collective innovative power of the Indianapolis crowd at our concluding Solutions Showcase on Friday, May 19th, a Solutions Showcase was held at the Flanner House.
 This was an opportunity to provide additional feedback for the do-ers, and to connect do-ers with mentors, support and other resources that they might need.
 It was an inspiring afternoon with lots of collaboration emerging.

 Thanks to Mercy Road Church, $10,000 was awarded in Do Something Grants to 20 solutions that addressed food access!
 The micro-grants were designed to help spur action and further support the development of solutions by our do-ers.*

 While our process may be ending, the impact is just starting.
 We will check back in with our “do-ers” in six months to provide an update.
 In the meantime, feel free to reach out to our do-ers directly to get involved and THANKS for being part of the process!